 If you aren’t familiar with the Meltemi winds, you’re probably sitting in your hotel in Naxos wondering why the heck it’s so windy outside on your Greek beach vacation.

 At least, I was.
-I couldn’t understand why the wind was ruining my beach days.
+I couldn’t understand why the wind was ruining my holiday in Greece.

 The ancient Greeks called this wing the Etesian northerly wind.
 Etesian comes from the Greek word etos which means “year.”
 Unfortunately, this wind arrives, without fail, every year.